EdwinWalela/edwinwalela/content/posts/the-beginning.md

 console.log("hello world")
 ```

 My journey into Web development began with Javascript and It's a choice I am quite proud of.
-At the time, I wasn't fully aware of its capabilites.
-Every once in a while I marvel at the endless possiblities it has to offer.
+At the time, I wasn't fully aware of its capabilities.
+Every once in a while I marvel at the endless possibilities  it has to offer.

 ### Why Javascript?